ibm-ecosystem-engineering/JudgeIt-LLM-as-a-Judge/README.md

 ## Reliability Testing

-So just how reliable is this framework compared to humans?
+So just how reliable is this framework compared to humans?"

-To ensure reliability, JudgeIt has been battle tested numerous times against human evaluation for each RAG pipelines & Multi-turn query rewrite tasks that it offers a judge for.
-We have designed this JudgeIt Framework to be conservative, meaning it will prefer false negatives over false positives.
-In other words it means that actual accuracy (as we have found in numerous experiments) is little bit higher than predicted by our framework.
+To ensure reliability, the JudgeIt framework has been rigorously tested against human evaluations across various RAG pipelines and multi-turn query rewrite tasks.
+The framework is designed to be conservative, favoring false negatives over false positives.
+This approach means that the actual accuracy, as observed in numerous experiments, tends to be slightly higher than the accuracy predicted by the framework.

-#### RAG Eval Reliability Metrics
+#### RAG Evalution Reliability Metrics
 For RAG evaluation, this process involved building a dataset of thousands of real-life Q&A pairs in Enterprise setting, then collected golden answers, RAG answers, and human evaluations of the similarity between the RAG and golden answers.
 Using Meta’s Llama-3–70b as an LLM Judge, JudgeIt was able to achieve the following accuracy metrics across different RAG pipeline evaluations compared to human evaluations with huge diversity of underlying pairs.

 ![RAG Reliability scores](/images/RAG-reliability-testing.png)

-#### Query-Rewrite Reliability Metrics (2 Turn)
+#### Query-Rewrite Evaluation Reliability Metrics (2 Turn)
 For Multi-turn evaluation, this process involved building a dataset of user queries, conversation memory history including a previous question and previous answer, golden rewritten queries, generated rewritten queries, and human evaluations of the similarity between the generated rewritten queries and golden answers.
 Using Meta’s Llama-3–70b as an LLM Judge, JudgeIt was able to achieve the following accuracy metrics:

 - Accuracy: 92%